aboutsecurity/rastrea2r/README.md

 # Credits & References

-To Robert Gresham Jr. for his help with the Triage module.
-Thanks buddy!
+To my colleagues and friends Robert Gresham Jr. (@rwgresham) and Ryan O'Connor (@_remixed) for their contributions to the Triage module.
+Thanks folks!

 To Ricardo Dias for the idea of using a REST server and his great paper on how to use Python and Yara with McAfee ePO: http://www.sans.org/reading-room/whitepapers/forensics/intelligence-driven-incident-response-yara-35542

 Presentation on how to use rastrea2r and open source tools for Incident Response, Continuous Monitoring and Hunting (SANS @Night, McLean VA, February 2016): https://github.com/aboutsecurity/Talks-and-Presentations/blob/master/Ismael_Valenzuela-Hunting_for_IOCs_rastrea2r-Feb-2016.pdf

+Presentation at BlackHat Arsenal 2016: https://github.com/aboutsecurity/Talks-and-Presentations/blob/master/Ismael_Valenzuela-Hunting_for_IOCs_rastrea2r-BH_Arsenal_2016.pdf